rubyonjets/jets-docs/_docs/learn/api/new-project.md

           create  public/500.html
           create  public/favicon.ico

 The project structure is lightweight for api mode.
-For more information about the folders see [Project Structure]({% link _docs/structure.md %}).
+For more information about the folders, see [Project Structure]({% link _docs/structure.md %}).

 ## Application Config